 Where to Stay Near Olympic National Park

-The best place to base yourself for exploring Olympic National Park would be in the towns of Port Angeles or Sequim.
+The best place to base yourself for exploring would be in the towns of Port Angeles or Sequim.
 Both are easily accessible to get into the park, there are lots of things to see and do in the towns themselves.
 If you’re wondering where to stay, check out these suggestions:

-Emerald Valley Inn — Situated in Port Angeles within easy access to the park entrance, this cosy inn makes for a fantastic base near Olympic National Park.
+Emerald Valley Inn — Situated in Port Angeles within easy access to the park entrance, this cosy inn makes for a fantastic base near Olympic NP.
 They have a range of quaint rooms available, provide free parking for guests, and there is a restaurant on site.
 Click here to see their availability

-Greenhouse Inn by the Bay — Located in the town of Sequim, this convivial bed and breakfast is the perfect place to stay if you’re looking for something cosy and comfortable near Olympic National Park.
+Greenhouse Inn by the Bay — Located in the town of Sequim, this convivial bed and breakfast is the perfect place to stay if you’re looking for something cosy and comfortable near Olympic NP.
 They have a number of lovely rooms available, an inviting garden to relax in and a great breakfast is included in the nightly rate.
 Click here to see their availability